CUNY Chief Diversity Officer in Bronx, New York

 CUNY's benefits contribute significantly to total compensation, supporting health and wellness, financial well-being, and professional development.
 We offer a range of health plans, competitive retirement/pension benefits and savings plans, tuition waivers for CUNY graduate study and generous paid time off.
 Our staff also benefits from the extensive academic, arts, and athletic programs on our campuses and the opportunity to participate in a lively, diverse academic community in one of the greatest cities in the world.

-IMPORTANT NOTICE: Health Plan Coverage for Employees Hires on or after July 1, 2019 City of New York employees and employees of Participating Employers and their eligible dependents hires o nor after July 1, 2019 will only be eligible to enroll in the EmblemHealth HIP HMO Preferred Plan and must remain in the HIP HMO Preferred Plan for the first year (365 days) of employment.
+IMPORTANT NOTICE: Employees hired on or after October 1, 2022, and their eligible dependents will only be eligible to enroll in the EmblemHealth HIP HMO Preferred Plan and must remain in the HIP HMO Preferred Plan for the first year (365 days) of employment.

 HOW TO APPLY